Sandra Zinkel, M.D., Ph.D.

 - Ph.D. - Molecular Biophysics and Biochemistry, Yale University

-BCL-2 family, BID, DNA damage response, leukemia, Apoptosis, Biochemistry, Cancer, Cell cycle, DNA repair, Knockout, Mass spectroscopy, Mouse, Phosphorylation, Proteomics, Signal transduction, Stem cells
+BCL-2 family, BID, programmed cell death, hematopoiesis, Stem cells, DNA damage response, leukemia, Apoptosis, Biochemistry, Cancer, Cell cycle, DNA repair, Knockout, Mass spectroscopy, Mouse, Phosphorylation, Proteomics, Signal transduction

-My lab is interested in understanding the mechanisms by which normal and malignant cells regulate programmed cell death or apoptosis following DNA damage.
+My lab is interested in understanding the mechanisms by which normal and malignant cells regulate programmed cell death.
 Multicellular organisms have devised a tightly regulated, genetically programmed mechanism of cell suicide to maintain homeostasis and to prevent propagation of genetically damaged cells.
 The discovery of the BCL-2 family of genes uncovered the underlying genetic mechanism of this regulation, as well as a class of oncogenes that governs cell death rather than cell proliferation.

-The projects in my lab use hematopoietic cell culture systems, mouse models, immunofluorescence, as well as apoptosis, cell cycle checkpoint and DNA repair assays to understand the signals and protein interactions that direct BID to assume an apoptotic or cell cycle checkpoint/DNA repair role following treatment with agents inducing DNA damage.
+The projects in my lab use hematopoietic cell culture systems, mouse models, immunofluorescence, electron microscopy, as well as flow cytometry and cell death assays to understand the signals and protein interactions that direct hematopoietic cells to die by apoptosis or necrosis.
+In addition, we use our mouse models to determine the effects of inhibiting necrosis on bone marrow failure and transformation to leukemia.
 An additional focus is to dissect the mechanism of Bcl-2 family members in mouse models of leukemia.
-Our studies provide new insights into the interplay between apoptosis and cell cycle checkpoint/DNA repair responses following DNA damage, and their role in myeloid homeostasis and leukemogenesis.
+Our studies provide new insights into the interplay between apoptosis and necrosis, and their role in hematopoiesis, bone marrow failure, and leukemogenesis.

 - Yin, H, Vergeade, A, Shi, Q, Zackert, WE, Gruenberg, KC, Bokiej, M, Amin, T, Ying, W, Masterson, TS, Zinkel, SS, Oates, JA, Boutaud, O, Roberts, LJ Acetaminophen inhibits cytochrome c redox cycling induced lipid peroxidation.
 Biochem Biophys Res Commun, 423(2), 224-8, 2012.